Story and art by Eldo Yoshimizu

 Ryuko is the heiress of the Black Dragon, a yakuza crime syndicate situated in the Middle-East.
 We follow her as she attempts to confront her past, control her future, and rescue her captured mother.
 War, poverty and legend are weaved within her story, all of which are inexplicably linked to the individuals surrounding her.

 The large black blots splattered over the pages portrayed violent scenes of struggle with a layer of abstraction, intending to manifest the manic feelings emitted by its characters.
 At points this was exciting; you couldn’t really tell what was going on.
 But often it became too messy, and not only couldn’t you follow what was going on, but understand the events leading up to it.
-But even in those instances, you can’t help but feel excited, even if the events portrayed are hard to interpret, the importance of these blotches are still understood.
+But even in those instances, you can’t help but feel exhilarated, even if the events portrayed are hard to interpret, the importance of these blotches are still understood.
 The skills needed to (somewhat) hit this balance is immense.
 Stylistically, the manga also resembles a series produced in the 80s, with slender figures and more rounded faces.
 The aesthetic benefitted the piece, as it implicitly added validity to its setting, which was situated in a similar time period.

 Ryuko as a character remained the focal point of this piece.
 As she was created before the conception of this manga, appearing in many of Yoshimizo’s art pieces, there are times where the purpose of the story seems nothing more than an opportunity to flesh out her character.
 As an action manga, development isn’t a primary focus outside of battles, but there was an inconsistency between the importance of certain characters and their actual presence in the piece.
-The prior establishment of certain story elements before creating the series is also apparent in its pacing.
+The prior establishment of certain story elements before mapping out the entire series is also apparent in its pacing.
 The speed of the fight scenes never let up, adding an anxious edge throughout the entire manga.
 But there was far too much content to be explored within two volumes.
-The fun was never spoiled, because overdramatic twists are a staple within the genre, but if you were to slow down, certain cracks could be found in the narrative.
+The fun was never spoiled, because overdramatic twists are a staple within the genre, but if you were to slow down, multiple cracks could be found in the narrative.

 Despite the weaknesses of this piece (which can also be attributed to the confines of its genre), Ryuko is a highly entertaining and flashy story about a mob heiress and her tale of redemption.
 When a piece can transcend its faults and provide an enjoyable experience, it must be commended, and so recommended.
 While Yoshimizu’s narrative techniques may require refinement, his artistic vision is no joke, and should be explored on its own merit.
 Ryuko volume 1 is currently available from Titan Comics, with volume 2 set for release in October.